I Gusti Bagus Oka: Early life and movement activist

-Government Offices Held
+Government

 I Gusti Bagus Oka’s first public service appointment took place on January 29, 1934 when he took over as the regent of Rendang, Karangasem from his predecessor, I Kadek Rauh.
 Rendang was an administrative district of Karangasem, under which the renowned Pura Besakih temple is located.
 I Gusti Bagus Oka’s father, I Gusti Made Bengkel, was also a former regent of Rendang who served between 1894 – 1914 and played an important role in the affairs of Pura Besakih.

 After serving as regent of Rendang until June 30, 1938, I Gusti Bagus Oka became a member of Paruman Agung, the legislative body of Bali which consisted of members that were largely elected from Buleleng, Jembrana, Tabanan, Badung, Gianyar, Klungkung, Bangli and Karangasem.
 I Gusti Bagus Oka served as the Secretary of Paruman Agung between 1946 – 1949.

 Between August 23, 1945 – August 15, 1950, I Gusti Bagus Oka served under the Office of the Governor for Lesser Sunda led by I Gusti Ketut Pudja.
 At that time Lesser Sunda was a province as part of the State of East Indonesia, with Singaraja as the capital of the provinceWith the dissolution of the State of East Indonesia, I Gusti Bagus Oka was appointed to lead the Province of Lesser Sunda on August 15, 1950.
 As Vice Governor, he oversaw the immediate implementation of bureaucracy reform, starting with the dissolution of the Paruman Agung on September 20, 1950, followed by the establishment of the first provincial parliament on September 25, 1950.

 In 1958, the three administrative regions became independent provinces, which led to the dissolution of the Lesser Sunda Province.
 I Gusti Bagus Oka briefly served as the acting Governor of Bali during a transitional period before he retired from public service in 1959.
 The creation of Bali as an independent province embodies the idea that was first brought forward by I Gusti Bagus Oka during the Malino Conference back in 1946.